richmahn/en_tn/rom/06/intro.md

 #### Other possible translation difficulties in this chapter ####

 ##### Death #####
-"Death" is used many different ways in this chapter: physical death, spiritual death, sin reigning in the heart of man, and to end something.
-Sin and death contrast with the new life provided by Christ and the new way Christians are supposed to live after they are saved.
+Paul uses "death" many different ways in this chapter: physical death, spiritual death, sin reigning in the heart of man, and to end something.
+He contrasts sin and death with the new life provided by Christ and the new way Christians are supposed to live after they are saved.
 (See: [[rc://en/tw/dict/bible/other/death]])

 ## Links: ##